 Is bankruptcy right for me?

 Some people would rather drown in a sea of debt than file for bankruptcy.
-While most people want to pay their debts, there ultimately comes a point when the burden of debt begins to harm you and your family.
+While most want to pay their debts, there comes a point when the burden of debt begins to harm you and your family.